 The Stein Valley wilderness played a formative role in my development as an ultralight backpacker, and repeated trips there have grown my heart fonder, and led to me writing a modestly popular online guide to the Stein Valley.

 Back in 2012 after trying my hand at the Bob Marshall Wilderness Open, I was keen to push the limits of fast and light wilderness travel.
 That fall I challenged the speed record for the ~95km (58 mile) Stein Valley traverse, which at the time stood at 35 hrs 45 min.
-The Stein Traverse starts with 12km up an old logging road to the alpine, followed by a 26km high route across the alpine including numerous boulder/talus fields, some minor scrambling, lots of rocky footing and then a steep descent (3km, 3000′) to the valley.
+The Stein Traverse starts with 12km up an old logging road to the alpine, followed by a 26km high route across the alpine including numerous steep climbs, talus fields, some minor scrambling, lots of rocky footing and then a steep descent (3km, 3000′) to the valley.
 Lastly there is ~57km of trail to the finish, which is sometimes good but usually too rocky, sandy, rooty or undulating to run.
 It’s relatively flat, but not easy miles.

 On my 2012 attempt, I put in a pretty good effort, as described in my trip report, but my inexperience shined through.
 I didn’t bring any electrolytes and ended up with pretty serious heat exhaustion by midway.
 I did actually cover the traverse in 26 hrs of movement, but also logged 17 hrs in bed (2 nights) for a total time of 43 hrs.
-I came away from the experience a little wiser, and with an itch to try again.

 Since 2012, the fastest known time (FKT) for the Stein has come down a lot.
 It improved to 28 hrs in 2013 by 4 men who were the first to use an ultra runners approach.
 This time was then slashed to 23 hrs 37 min in 2016 by two more ultra runners: Nicola Gildersleeve and Peter Watson.
 To beat their time, I knew there couldn’t be any slacking off in a sleeping bag.
 A new FKT would require a strong, uninterrupted hike with a fair bit of running where the terrain permits.